 Apramaṭo bhava dhyānāt ādye’nyāsmin vivecanam, kuru pramāṇa yuktibhyāṁ tato rūḍha tamo bhavet (73).
 The inability to distinguish between Pure Existence and the form which it has taken as space is due to the inability to concentrate the mind properly.
 We do not have sufficient logical capacity to distinguish between things; the real and the unreal get mixed up in our understanding, and we do not have that perspicacity of understanding by which such distinction can be arrived at.
 So the author says that we must develop the power of concentration.
 We must be very strong in our will, and we must be able to come to decisive conclusions through logical apprehension, if our difficulty is due to absence of concentration of mind.

 Ādye’nyāsmin vivecanam: But if we have doubts, our doubts cannot be removed unless thorough investigation is made into our own psychic condition.
 Why do doubts arise in the mind?
-There is a muddle in our thinking.
-So psychological analysis is necessary in the case of doubts in the mind.
-And if it is absence of concentration of mind, meditation is prescribed.
+There is a muddle in our thinking, and so psychological analysis is necessary in the case of doubts in the mind.
+If our difficulty is due to absence of concentration of mind, meditation is prescribed.

 Kuru pramāṇa yuktibhyāṁ tato rūḍha tamo bhavet: If this practice is resorted to, we will succeed in apprehending the great fact that Pure Existence pervades all things, and space, time, etc., are its apparent manifestations.

 Dhyānāt mānāt yuktito’pi rūḍhe bhede viyat satoḥ, na kadācit viyat satyaṁ sadvastu cchidra vanna ca (74).
-After a deep investigation into the nature of fact, what do we conclude?
+After a deep investigation of the nature of Existence and space, what do we conclude?
 By meditation, by the proper application of the right means of knowledge, by logical methods, we distinguish very clearly between Existence and form, and we will never again make the mistake of confounding Existence with space, or vice versa—space with Existence.
-The idea is repeated again and again to drive into our minds the Ultimate Reality of something which we cannot see with our eyes, and the unreality of that which we are seeing with our eyes.
+The idea is repeated again and again to drive into our minds the ultimate reality of something which we cannot see with our eyes, and the unreality of that which we are seeing with our eyes.

 Vāsanāyaṁ pravṛddhāyāṁ viyat satyatva vādinam, sanmātrā bodha yuktaṁ ca dṛṣṭvā vismayate budhaḥ (76).
-The wise ones laugh at these people who go on arguing about the existence of space and name and form of the world, etc., again and again.
-Just as mature persons smile at the ignorant prattle of little babies, people endowed with the wisdom of the world smile at the ignorant statements made by the people of the world who see only the form and not the substance.
+The wise ones laugh at these people who go on arguing about the existence of space, and the name and form of the world, etc. Just as mature persons smile at the ignorant prattle of little babies, people endowed with the wisdom of the world smile at the ignorant statements made by the people of the world who see only the form and not the substance.

 The child sees an elephant made of sugar.
-It is the mature mind that knows that it is only sugar; there is no elephant there.
+It is the mature mind which knows that it is only sugar, that there is no elephant there.
 We can have a railway train, a fish, a biscuit or an elephant made of sugar.
-But the little child says, “I want elephant, I want biscuit, I want toy,” not knowing that there is no such thing as a toy, electric train, etc. It's substance is just sugar.
-A mature father or mother pays no attention to the prattle of the child who says, “I want elephant,” because they know there is no such thing as elephant; there is only sugar.
+The little child says “I want elephant, I want biscuit, I want toy” not knowing that there is no such thing as a toy, an electric train, etc., because their substance is just sugar.
+A mature father or mother pays no attention to the prattle of the child who says “I want elephant” because they know there is no such thing as elephant; there is only sugar.

-So too, the wise sage smiles at the prattle of ignorant people in the world who say, “We want this, we want that,” in the same way that children want toys made of sugar.
-Yet sugar is the Pure Existence out of which all those things are made; and whenever we ask for things, we are actually asking for the shape that Pure Existence has taken, not knowing that all the shapes are Existence only, and it is immaterial whether we get this or that.
+So too, the wise sage smiles at the prattle of ignorant people in the world who say “We want this, we want that” in the same way that children want toys made of sugar.
+Sugar is the Pure Existence out of which all those things are made; whenever we ask for things, we are actually asking for the shape that Pure Existence has taken, not knowing that all the shapes are Existence only, and it is immaterial whether we get this or that.
 All things are equal in this world.
 Sanmātrā bodha yuktaṁ ca dṛṣṭvā vismayate budhaḥ: Wise people laugh at ignorant persons.

 So the wisdom of the sage tells us that all the world is worth adoring.
 Everything is divine.
-The whole world of name and form is scintillating Pure Existence and we can worship anything whatsoever, right from a pinhead to the solar system.
-It is all the same thing, just as different items made of one substance do not actually make a difference because of the uniformity of substance.
+The whole world of name and form is scintillating Pure Existence, and we can worship anything whatsoever, right from a pinhead to the solar system, as it is all the same thing, just as different items made of one substance are not actually different because of the uniformity of substance.

 When we see the form, we cannot see the substance.
 When we see the substance, we cannot see the form.
-There is an ancient philosopher called Tirumulan; in his great poem he says, “Embrace the tree.”
+There is an ancient philosopher called Tirumulan, and in a great poem he says, “Embrace the tree.”
 His instruction to students is, “Embrace the tree.”
 What is meant by this statement?
-He means to say, “Come in contact with the wood and not the furniture made by it.”
+He means to say that we should come in contact with the wood, and not the furniture made by it.

 Another sage said, “When there is dog, there is no stone; when there is stone, there is no dog.”
-This is an enigmatic statement which is a spiritual instruction.
+We may take this statement literally by thinking that we generally have an inclination to throw a stone at a dog.
+When the dog is there, there is no stone, and when the stone is there, there is no dog, so how will we throw a stone at the dog?
+This enigmatic statement is a spiritual instruction.
 The dog is actually a dog made of stone.
 That is what the sage says.
 When the stone is seen there, the dog is not there.
-When the dog is seen, the stone is not there.
-That is the meaning of saying that when there is dog, there is no stone and when there is stone, there is no dog.
+When the dog is seen there, the stone is not there.
+That is the meaning of saying that when there is dog, there is no stone, and when there is stone, there is no dog.
 Or, embrace the tree; see the wood and not the furniture.
 See the gold and not the ornament.
 See the substance and not the quality.
 See Pure Existence and not the five elements.
-That is the analysis.
+This is the analysis.